 - School personnel, medical personnel, social service and mental health personnel, law enforcement personnel, coroner/medical examiner personnel, child care personnel and clergy.
 School personnel are required to recertify every 5 years.

-- Catechists, youth ministers, coaches and employees who work directly with children.
+- Catechists, youth ministers, coaches, and pastoral center employees who work directly with children.

 The Office for the Protection of Children and Youth (OPCY) has partnered with the Department of Children and Family Services (DCFS) to use their existing online training: Recognizing and Reporting Child Abuse: Training for Mandated Reporters.
 At this time, online training is available in English and Spanish.
 Participants should be aware of the following: